MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 to use the `mz_dataflow_addresses` relation and do some tedious list manipulation.
 A simple view of `(id, parent_id)` would make this much simpler.

+#### Transitive object dependencies and end-to-end lag

+We should add the transitive closure of `mz_object_dependencies`, called e.g. `mz_transitive_object_dependencies`.

+This will allow us to see the end-to-end frontier lag for any dataflow.

 #### More views enriched with operator names, dataflow names, etc.